 - Receive individualized attention in small, asynchronous classes of no more than 20 students.

-*Received official STEM (science, technology, engineering and math) designations
+This program has received official STEM (science, technology, engineering and math) designations.

 Courses and Requirements